trshant-sugoi/stackedit/posts/mapreduce for mongodb.md

 **Map** is a process where, essentially, we process each data element ( calling it a **key** ) and put up our findings against it ( And call it a **value** ).
 We then perform the **reduce** operation on it, running a operation of aggregation on this emitted value, so that we can get the required result.

-Since this is a tutorial for using mapreduce for mongodb, we w
+Since this is a tutorial for using mapreduce for mongodb, we will start with creating a database to use on this.

 References:
 1. [Mapreduce for the family](https://webofdata.wordpress.com/2012/11/05/mapreduce-for-kids/)